Kelv1nYu/Moving-Grading-with-Sentiment-Analysis/README.md

 The project contains the following parts:

-Code: Including the entire code of the project;
+* Code: Including the entire code of the project;

-Document: Including the project report;
+* Document: Including the project report;

-Data: Including all data used by the project.
+* Data: Including all data used by the project;

+* Model: Including all models saved by the project.